Planning Grants NOFO

 Implementation Grants NOFO

 Choice Neighborhoods Implementation Grants support those communities that have undergone a comprehensive local planning process and are ready to implement their plan to redevelop the distressed public and/or assisted housing and neighborhood.
 The FY 2021 NOFO was issued on November 17, 2021.
 The NOFO announced approximately $218 million available for awards of up to $50 million each.
 The Lead Applicant must be a Public Housing Agency (PHA), a local government, or a tribal entity.
 If there is also a Co-Applicant, it must be a PHA, a local government, a tribal entity, or the owner of the target HUD-assisted housing (e.g. a nonprofit or for-profit developer).
 The local government of jurisdiction, or tribe for applications that target Indian Housing, must be the Lead Applicant or Co-Applicant.
 Applications must present a plan to revitalize a severely distressed public and/or HUD-assisted multifamily housing project located in a distressed neighborhood into a viable, mixed-income community.
-Applications are due on February 15, 2022.
+Applications were due on February 15, 2022.

 - FY21 Implementation Grants Finalists Announced (5/25/2022)